HFCherish/order2/order_tasks.md

 	29. should the response body contain uri info (resource.get) --10 :: 20
  	20. should the response body contain name, address, phone, total\_price, created\_at info (resource.get, record) --20 :: 19
  	21. should the response body contain at least one order_item info (resource.get, record) --15 :: 13
- 	22. should the order\_item contain product_id, quantity, amount info (resource.get, record) --5
+ 	22. should the order\_item contain product_id, quantity, amount info (resource.get, record) --5 :: 6
 	3. --------------------------------------------------
-	30. should the amount of the item in that order is the price*quantity, in which price is the data when creating order (resourc.post, repo.save, mapper, record; mapper-findById) --15
+	30. should the amount of the item in that order is the price when creating order (resourc.post, repo.save, mapper, record; mapper-findById) --15 :: 0
-	30. should that order's total price is the sum of items' amounts (mapper-findAll, record) --10
+	30. should that order's total price is the sum of items' amounts (mapper-findById, record) --10
-	28. should that order has a created date (mapper, record) --5
+	28. should that order has a created date (mapper, record) --1
 	3. --------------------------------------------------
 	4. should return 404 when no order in db --5
 27. get all orders of some user